SumiSastri/typescript-with-react/node-ts/readme.md

 ```
 * Unknown: Will be returned when the type is not known

-## Section 2 : Advanced Types
+## Section 2 : Advanced Types/ Reference types passed by reference
-Everything in JavaScript is an object including Arrays, Tuples & Enums, there are .ts extensions to each of these advanced types
+Other than primitive types that are passed by value, everything else in JavaScript is an object.
+In this section we see how JavaScript and TypeScript work together lookin at

  - Objects and object oriented programming
  - Functions